grafana/agent/docs/sources/flow/reference/compatibility/_index.md

 This section provides an overview of _some_ of the possible connections between compatible components in Grafana Agent Flow.

-For each common telemetry data type, we provide a list of compatible components that can export or consume it.
+For each common data type, we provide a list of compatible components that can export or consume it.

-> Note that connecting some components may require further configuration to make
+{{% admonition type="note" %}}

+> The type of export may not be the only requirement for chaining components together.
+> The value of an attribute may matter as well as its type.
-> the connection work correctly.
-Please refer to the linked documentation for more
+> Please refer to each component's documentation for more details on what values are acceptable.
+>
-> details.
+> For example:
+> * A Prometheus component may always expect an `"__address__"` label inside a list of targets.
+> * A `string` argument may only accept certain values like "traceID" or "spanID".

+{{% /admonition %}}

 ## Targets